-- For the COREVO: - 4 Base 10/100/1000BaseT electrical Ethernet interfaces with client equipments; - 4 SFP optical Ethernet interfaces with client equipments; - 1 electrical Ethernet interface for local management via an EMS; - 1 electrical Ethernet interface for remote management via NMS and KMT; - 2 LED to show to an external user nearby the TOE the status of the equipment; - And also backplane electrical Ethernet interfaces to communicates with client and radio interface boards. - For each radio interface board (EASv2 card): - o 4 Ethernet interfaces (either optical SFP or electrical RJ 45 ones) with MPTs; - 4 electrical interfaces with client equipments;
+- For the COREVO : - o 4 Base 10/100/1000BaseT electrical Ethernet interfaces with client equipments; - o 4 SFP optical Ethernet interfaces with client equipments; - 1 electrical Ethernet interface for local management via an EMS; - o 1 electrical Ethernet interface for remote management via NMS and KMT; - o 2 LED to show to an external user nearby the TOE the status of the equipment; - And also backplane electrical Ethernet interfaces to communicates with client and radio interface boards. - For each radio interface board (EASv2 card): - \circ 4 Ethernet interfaces (either optical SFP or electrical RJ 45 ones) with MPTs; - 4 electrical interfaces with client equipments; For the MPT the number and two of interface depends on the two of MPT me - For the MPT : the number and type of interface depends on the type of MPT module - 1 Ethernet interface with radio interface board; - o 1 Ethernet interface with another MPT for redundancy purpose (see below);

-- For the MPT: the number and type of interface depends on the type of MPT module - 1 Ethernet interface with radio interface board; - o 1 Ethernet interface with another MPT for redundancy purpose (see below); - 1 radio interface with the antenna.
+• 1 radio interface with the antenna.